vexy-books/llm/src_docs/md/ch13-subscription-showdown.md

 **Limitations:**
 - No API access included
 - Limits are soft (can be throttled during demand spikes)
-- Can't use GPT-4 Turbo via chat interface
+- Pro tier ($200/mo) required for GPT-5 Pro reasoning

 ### Claude Pro ($20/month)

 **What you get:**
-- Claude 3.5 Sonnet (higher limits)
+- Claude Sonnet 4.5 (higher limits)
-- Claude 3 Opus (when selected)
+- Claude Opus 4.5 (when selected)
 - 5x more usage than free tier
 - Priority access during peak times
 - Projects (organize conversations)